A Multilevel Model for Coalition Governments. Uncovering Party-Level Dependencies Within and Between Governments.

 Many kinds of data have a multilevel, hierarchical, nested, or clustered structure.
 Animal and human studies of inheritance, for instance, deal with a natural multilevel structure where offspring are grouped within families.
 Offspring from the same parents tend to be more alike than individuals at large.
 Clinical trials and other data collections also create data … Read more

-Rosche, Bons, Hox, de Leeuw (2025).
-The Survey Attitude Scale as an Indicator of Survey Attitude and a Predictor of Nonresponse and Panel Dropout.
+Survey Attitude as Indicator for Survey Climate and as Predictor of Nonresponse and Attrition in a Probability-Based Online Panel

 Despite much research effort into response enhancing methods, trend studies over the years showed that response rates are declining.
 Differences in nonresponse trends over countries can only partially be explained by differences in survey design and field methods between countries.
 General attitudes towards surveys and survey climate are often named as important theoretical concepts for … Read more